Energy-efficient Task Offloading for Relay Aided Mobile Edge Computing under Sequential Task Dependency

-\item The relay has tasks to complete itself: In this case, the relay has its task to complete.
-To guarantee the service of the mobile device, the tasks of the mobile device is of higher priority than that of the relay, i.e. upon receiving the tasks of the mobile device, the relay computes the mobile devices' task prior to its own.
-Furthermore, when the BS has the tasks of the mobile device and of the relay simultaneously, the BS will finish the mobile device's task first.
-Similar to the above case, the mobile device will first compute at local and then handover to the relay.
-The relay, on the other hand, will first compute its own task before the mobile device's task arrives.
-Upon receiving the mobile device's task, the relay will compute the mobile device's task, and continue to compute its own task after handing-over the mobile device's task to the BS.
-Besides, the relay will handover its own task to the BS when the transmit unit of the relay is not occupied.
-Similarly, we ignore the delay for the BS to feedback the computation result to the mobile device and the relay.
+\item The cooperative node has tasks to complete itself: In this case, the cooperative node has its task to complete.
+To guarantee the service of the mobile device, the tasks of the mobile device is of higher priority than that of the cooperative node, i.e. upon receiving the tasks of the mobile device, the cooperative node computes the mobile devices' task prior to its own.
+Furthermore, when the BS has the tasks of the mobile device and of the cooperative node simultaneously, the BS will finish the mobile device's task first.
+Similar to the above case, the mobile device will first compute at local and then handover to the cooperative node.
+The cooperative node, on the other hand, will first compute its own task before the mobile device's task arrives.
+Upon receiving the mobile device's task, the cooperative node will compute the mobile device's task, and continue to compute its own task after handing-over the mobile device's task to the BS.
+Besides, the cooperative node will handover its own task to the BS when the transmit unit of the cooperative node is not occupied.
+Similarly, we ignore the delay for the BS to feedback the computation result to the mobile device and the cooperative node.
 According to this setting, due to the coexistence of uploading process, scheduling of the transmissions are necessarily discussed in Section \ref{s:busy_solution}.

 \end{itemize}